AirPlr/arduino_music_visualizer/README.md

 </ul>
 <hr>
 <h1>Circuits</h1>
-Note: The diode is the audio jack, I didn't know what to use One strip: Use <a href="https://github.com/AirPlayerYT/arduino_music_visualizer/blob/main/Sketch_led_mono.ino">THIS ONE</a>
+Note: The diode is the audio jack, I didn't know what to use <br>
+One strip: Use <a href="https://github.com/AirPlayerYT/arduino_music_visualizer/blob/main/Sketch_led_mono.ino">THIS ONE</a>
 <img src="https://github.com/AirPlayerYT/arduino_music_vis/blob/main/Mono.png">